Prairie City, Illinois

 Per the 2010 US Census, Prairie City had 379 people.
 Among non-Hispanics this includes 371 White (97.9%), 5 Black (1.3%), 1 Asian (0.3%), & 1 from two or more races.
 The Hispanic or Latino population included 1 person (0.3%).

-Of the 135 households 43 had children under the age of 18 living with them, 80 were married couples living together, 5 (3.7%) had a female householder with children & no husband present, and 34 were non-families.
+Of the 135 households 43 had children under the age of 18 living with them, 80 were married couples living together, 5 (3.7%) had a female householder with children and no husband present, and 34 were non-families.
 25 households were one person and 37 had someone who was 65 or older.
 The average household size was 2.62 and the average family size was 2.92.

 The age distribution was 78.1% over the age of 18 and 19.3% 65 or older.
 The median age was 43.5 years.
-The gender ratio was 50.1% male & 49.9% female.
-Among 135 occupied households, 121 were owner-occupied & 14 were renter-occupied.[1]
+The gender ratio was 50.1% male and 49.9% female.
+Among 135 occupied households, 121 were owner-occupied and 14 were renter-occupied.[1]

 At the 2000 census there were 461 people, 155 households, and 119 families in the town.
 The population density was 455.2 inhabitants per square mile (175.8/km).
 There were 171 housing units at an average density of 168.8 per square mile (65.2/km).
 The racial makeup of the town was 97.61% White, 1.08% Asian, and 1.30% from two or more races.
 Hispanic or Latino of any race were 0.87%.

-Of the 155 households 40.0% had children under the age of 18 living with them, 60.0% were married couples living together, 9.7% had a female householder with no husband present, and 22.6% were non-families.
+Of the 155 households, 40.0% had children under the age of 18 living with them, 60.0% were married couples living together, 9.7% had a female householder with no husband present, and 22.6% were non-families.
 19.4% of households were one person and 11.0% were one person aged 65 or older.
 The average household size was 2.76 and the average family size was 3.13.

 The age distribution was 28.6% under the age of 18, 7.8% from 18 to 24, 25.4% from 25 to 44, 18.9% from 45 to 64, and 19.3% 65 or older.
 The median age was 36 years.
 For every 100 females, there were 92.1 males.
 For every 100 females age 18 and over, there were 81.8 males.